-- Identify markings (insects, bites, needlestick, etc.). - m) Do not apply distal and/or proximal constricting bands for a poisonous snakebite to an extremity.
-Do remove any jewelry on the affected extremity. - n) Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine (1:1,000) 0.15 mg in 0.15 mL IM or patient's prescribed fast-acting bronchodilator. - o) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose, Administer naloxone.

-28 days to 4 years: Administer naloxone 0.8-1 mg IN atomizer (Divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)
+- l) Identify markings (insects, bites, needlestick, etc.). - m) Do not apply distal and/or proximal constricting bands for a poisonous snakebite to an extremity.
+Do remove any jewelry on the affected extremity. - n) Assist patient experiencing moderate to severe allergic reaction symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed or EMS service's epinephrine (1:1,000) 0.15 mg in 0.15 mL IM or patient's prescribed fast-acting bronchodilator. - o) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Aged 28 days to adult: Administer naloxone 2 mg IN, dividing administration of the dose equally between the nares to a maximum of 1 mL per nare, OR administer 4 mg/0.1 mL IN in one nare.
+(NEW '18)

-5 years to adult: Administer naloxone 2 mg IN atomizer (Divide administration of the dose equally between the nares to a maximum of 1 mL per nare.)

-- p) Establish IV access with LR; administer 20 mL/kg bolus in uninjured extremity.
-Titrate to a systolic pressure of 100 mmHg. - q) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose, Administer naloxone.

-0.1 mg/kg SLOW IVP/IO (titrate)/IN (Divide administration of the IN dose equally between nares to a maximum of 1 mL per nare.)
-Maximum single dose 2 mg

-ET dose 0.2-0.25 mg/kg

-- If organophosphate poisoning, consider atropine.
-0.02 mg/kg IV/IO or IM every 5-10 minutes - Consider antidote to specific agent if available. - Consider antibiotic specific to agent in mass casualty incident, if available. - 4.
+- Establish IV access with LR; administer 20 mL/kg bolus in uninjured extremity.
+Titrate to a systolic pressure of 100 mmHg. - q) If patient has respiratory depression with decreased LOC, constricted pupils, and provider suspects an opioid/narcotic overdose: Aged 28 days to adult: Administer 0.1 mg/kg IVP/IO (titrated)IM/IN (if delivery device is available, divide administration of the dose equally between the nares to a maximum of 1 mL per nare); OR administer 4 mg/0.1 mL IN in one nare.
+May be repeated as necessary to maintain respiratory activity.
+ET dose: 0.2-0.25 mg/kg.
+(NEW '18) - r) If organophosphate poisoning, consider atropine.
+0.02 mg/kg IV/IO or IM every 5-10 minutes - s) Consider antidote to specific agent if available. - t) Consider antibiotic specific to agent in mass casualty incident, if available. - 4.
 Continue General Patient Care.